Communicative competence ability. Communicative competence. Communication competencies of a business person

 Communication skills.

-Communicative knowledge is knowledge about what communication is, what are its types, phases, patterns of development.
-This is knowledge about what communication methods and techniques exist, what effect they have, what are their capabilities and limitations.
-It is also knowing which methods work for different people and different situations.
-This area also includes knowledge about the degree of development of certain communication skills and about which methods are effective in their own performance, and which are not effective.
+Communicative knowledge is knowledge about what communication is, what its types, phases, patterns of development are.
+This is knowledge about what communication methods and techniques exist, what effect they have, what their capabilities and limitations are.
+It is also knowledge about what methods are effective in relation to different people and different situations.
+This area also includes knowledge about the degree of development of certain communication skills and which methods are effective in one’s own execution and which are not effective.

-Communication skills: the ability to organize the text of a message in an adequate form, speech skills, the ability to harmonize external and internal manifestations, the ability to receive feedback, the ability to overcome communication barriers, etc. A group of interactive skills is distinguished: the ability to build communication on a humane, democratic basis, to initiate a favorable emotional - the psychological atmosphere, the ability to self-control and self-regulation, the ability to organize cooperation, the ability to be guided by the principles and rules of professional ethics and etiquette, the ability to actively listen, - and a group of social-perceptual skills: the ability to adequately perceive and evaluate the behavior of a partner in communication, to recognize him by non-verbal signals states, desires and motives of behavior, to make an adequate image of the other as a person, the ability to make a favorable impression.
+Communication skills: the ability to organize the text of a message into an adequate form, speech skills, the ability to harmonize external and internal manifestations, the ability to receive feedback, the ability to overcome communication barriers, etc. A group of interactive skills is identified: the ability to build communication on a humane, democratic basis, to initiate a favorable emotional and psychological atmosphere, the ability of self-control and self-regulation, the ability to organize cooperation, the ability to be guided by the principles and rules of professional ethics and etiquette, skills active listening, - and a group of social-perceptual skills: the ability to adequately perceive and evaluate a partner’s behavior in communication, recognize his state, desires and motives of behavior from non-verbal signals, create an adequate image of another as a person, the ability to make a favorable impression.

 In the works of other researchers, the above components and components of communicative competence are considered separately.
-There are also studies where the components of communicative competence are considered from a different angle.
+There are also studies where the components of communicative competence are viewed from a different angle.

-Exploring the concept of communicative competence, Labunskaya V.A. highlights three components:
+Exploring the concept of communicative competence, Labunskaya V.A. distinguishes three components in it:

 2. development of non-verbal means of communication;